mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 In Krita you can navigate your document using all these methods:

 #. '*Mouse wheel*': |mousescroll| down and up for zoom, and press |mousemiddle| down to pan your document.
-#. '*Keyboard*': with :kbd:`+` and :kbd:`-` on your numpad keyboard.
+#. '*Keyboard*': with the :kbd:`+` and :kbd:`-` keys on your numpad keyboard.
 #.
-As in Photoshop, Painter, Manga Studio: :kbd:`Ctrl + Space` to zoom, and :kbd:`Space` to pan.
+As in Photoshop, Painter, Manga Studio: use the :kbd:`Ctrl + Space` shortcut to zoom, and the :kbd:`Space` key to pan.

     .. note::

-        If you add :kbd:`Alt` and so do a :kbd:`Ctrl + Alt + Space` you’ll have a discrete zoom.
+        If you add use the :kbd:`Alt` key and so do a :kbd:`Ctrl + Alt + Space` shortcut you’ll have a discrete zoom.

 Rotation
 ^^^^^^^^

-Rotate the canvas with :kbd:`Shift + Space`, or :kbd:`Ctrl + [` and :kbd:`Ctrl + ]` or with 4 or 6.
-Reset the rotation with 5.
+Rotate the canvas with the :kbd:`Shift + Space`, or :kbd:`Ctrl + [` and :kbd:`Ctrl + ]` shortcuts or with the :kbd:`4` or :kbd:`6` keys.
+Reset the rotation with the :kbd:`5` key.

 Mirror
 ^^^^^^

-Press :kbd:`M` to see your drawing or painting mirrored in the viewport.
+Press the :kbd:`M` key to see your drawing or painting mirrored in the viewport.

 Move and Transform
 ^^^^^^^^^^^^^^^^^^

 Moving and Transformation of contents is done using tools in Krita.
 You can then find them in the toolbar.
-If you are familiar with the way to move layers in PS by holding down :kbd:`Ctrl`, you can do the same in Krita by pressing the :kbd:`T` key for the move tool (think ‘T’ranslate) or :kbd:`Ctrl + T` for transform tool.
+If you are familiar with the way to move layers in PS by holding down the :kbd:`Ctrl` key, you can do the same in Krita by pressing the :kbd:`T` key for the move tool (think ‘T’ranslate) or the :kbd:`Ctrl + T` shortcut for transform tool.

-Press :kbd:`B` to go back to the brush tool when the transformation or translation is done.
+Press the :kbd:`B` key to go back to the brush tool when the transformation or translation is done.
 To find how to make advanced deformations using the :guilabel:`Transform` tool, do not right-click on the on-canvas widget: all the option are in the :guilabel:`Tool Options` docker.

-Changes can be applied with :kbd:`Enter` for the Transform tool.
+Changes can be applied with the :kbd:`Enter` key for the Transform tool.

 .. note::